-The USDLA Awards Committee is please to announce the five award categories for the 2023 USDLA annual awards.
+The USDLA Awards Committee announced the five award categories for the 2023 USDLA annual awards.
 These award categories have been designed to provide an opportunity for a wide range of activities and individuals to participate in this years’ nominations.
 Each award category is listed below with a brief description of the award and a link to the criterion rubric.

-The cost to submit a nomination will be $100.00 for USDLA members and $200.00 for non-members.
+The cost to submit a nomination is $100.00 for USDLA members and $200.00 for non-members.
 The award submission fee for non-members includes a single USDLA membership for one year.

 The USDLA 2023 Awards will be presented to the award winners at the 2023 National Conference at the Orlando Wyndham Resort the week of July 17-20, 2023.

 GOLD – Dr. Meryl P. Epstein, Sessions College for Professional Design